 - introduction to staff and their roles and an opportunity to meet socially and informally with other students and staff in the department, especially the Director of Graduate Studies (DGS)

-- orientation to the course, i.e. methods of assessment and examination, regulations and other requirements, as well as general processes such as annual registration
+- orientation to the course, i.e. methods of assessment and examination, regulations and other requirements, as well as general processes

 - dissertation supervision arrangements, including establishing appropriate working patterns, the minimum frequency of supervision meetings and the purpose of such meetings, evaluation, monitoring and reporting procedures